Busaba-Nicholas/Main/SchoolBell/AboutThis.md

   - Telling you the current time (on your pc) and current period

 Other notes:
+  - Only supports 16:9 ratio, changing it causing graphical problems
+  - Not GPU optimized at all
+  - Only tested on Windows
-  - Alt + Enter to fullscreen
+  - Alt + Enter can be used to enter and exit fullscreen
-  - Not having a 16:9 ratio breaks the UI